 - It makes the fluffiest, most flavorful, and perfectly cooked quinoa every time.

-- It is great when you want to make a large batch as a part of your meal prep to use throughout the week.
+- It is great when you want to make a large batch as a part of your meal prep to use throughout the week in various quinoa dinner recipes.
 Or better yet, you can freeze quinoa easily and have it on hand when you need to put dinner on the table quick on a weeknight.

 Quinoa to Water Ratio